mkessel007/genesis-toolbar-extras/readme.txt

 }
 `

-**Final note:** If you don't like to add your customizations to your child theme's `functions.php` file you can also add them to a functionality plugin or an mu-plugin.
+**Final note:** If you don't like to add your customizations to your child theme's `functions.php` file you can also add them to a functionality plugin or an MU-plugin.
 This way you can also use this better for Multisite environments.
 In general you are then more independent from child theme changes etc.

 All the custom & branding stuff code above can also be found as a Gist on Github: https://gist.github.com/2198788 (you can also add your questions/ feedback there :)